The module covers the following:

 The aim of this module is to offer you an appreciation of the entrepreneurial actions involved in the commercial exploitation of new science and technology inventions.
-This type of activity is increasingly recognized as vital for the commercialisation of technology from universities and research institutes into knowledge-driven organisations.
+This type of activity is increasingly recognised as vital for the commercialisation of technology from universities and research institutes into knowledge-driven organisations.
 Political and sociological debates about the significance of technology transfer from universities will also be considered.
 The importance of intellectual property and patenting as a key asset in technology entrepreneurship will feature strongly in the module.

-You will gain practical experience by researching and devising entrepreneurial strategies for commercializing novel science and technology ideas.
-This will require working with real patents and patent searching to critically examine contextual (eg between industrial sectors and countries) and strategic differences (eg licensing deals, collaborations and new venture creation).
-Technology entrepreneurs, Science Incubator managers and related professional services (eg IP lawyers, investors) will assist with the module at appropriate points.
+You will gain practical experience by researching and devising entrepreneurial strategies for commercialising novel science and technology ideas.
+This will require working with real patents and patent searching to critically examine contextual (for example, between industrial sectors and countries) and strategic differences (for example, licensing deals, collaborations and new venture creation).
+Technology entrepreneurs, Science Incubator managers and related professional services (for example, IP lawyers, investors) will assist with the module at appropriate points.

 Tourism and Sustainability